Pressure Cooking Potatoes Turns Bad Starch Good

 The potato research continues with Swiss researchers who took a bunch of potatoes to steam, roast, and fry to measure how much acrylamide was produced.
 Acrylamide is a carcinogenic compound that forms during high temperature cooking.
 The Swiss found that this compound is primarily created during dry cooking methods like roasting or deep frying.
 It turns out that steaming potatoes under pressure produced almost no acrylamide compared to dry cooking methods where the potatoes reached the same temperatures (25 μg/kg versus 1500 μg/kg ).
 BUT, if the pressure cooking temperature is raised from the 120°C (equivalent to 15 psi) to 160°C (only achievable with an autoclave) then acrylamide will start to develop even in the presence of steam and pressure (800 μg/kg).

 Don’t worry, most potatoes need only 10 minutes at high pressure (115-120°C) to be fully cooked and these researchers pressure cooked theirs for 20.

-It is not possible to create carcinogenic acrylamides when cooking potatoes at the high temperatures that can be achieved by household pressure cooker.
+It is not possible to create carcinogenic acrylamide when cooking potatoes at the high temperatures that can be achieved by household pressure cookers.

 Pressure cooking and cooling potatoes produces a nutritional insoluble starch which has a lower glycemic impact.
 It’s likely that reheating pressure cooked potatoes will increase this resistant starch further for more nutritional benefits.

-Aren’t your leftovers are starting to look pretty good right about now?!?
+Aren’t your leftovers starting to look good right about now?!?

 potato pressure cooker recipes